-I still marvel when I look at the mountains and see the color, culture, and wildlife that make this desert the amazing place it is.
+I still marvel when I look at the mountains and see the color, culture, and wildlife that make this desert an amazing place.
 So it’s no surprise that it’s a big influence in my life and artwork.

 On June 5th, lightning hit Pusch Ridge in the western portion of the Santa Catalina Mountains and sparked a fire now known as the Bighorn Fire.
 As of the writing of this post, it has scorched over 50,000 acres.

-Due to the dedication and bravery of pilots, firefighters, forest service workers, and many others, no structures have been lost and the picturesque town of Summerhaven on top of Mt.
+Due to the dedication and bravery of pilots, firefighters, forest service workers, and many others, no structures have been lost.
+The picturesque town of Summerhaven on top of Mt.
 Lemmon has so far been saved.

 It’s difficult to watch one of my favorite places in the world burn.
-While seeing the haunting glow of the fire from Tucson is heartbreaking, I’ve also found myself strangely in awe of the raw force of nature.
+While seeing the fire’s haunting glow is heartbreaking, I’ve also found myself strangely in awe of the raw force of nature.

 As easy as it would be to sit here and wonder what else 2020 can take from us, I’ve instead found comfort in realizing that mother nature knows what it’s doing.